mreid/markreidname-hakyll/index.markdown

 <img class='inset right' style='margin-top: -3em;' src='/pics/mark_reid.jpg' title='Mark Reid' alt='Photo of Mark Reid drinking a coffee' width='120px' />

-I'm Mark Reid, a 30-something Australian, academic, husband, programmer, father, snow/skateboarder, and web-nerd---amongst other things.
+I'm Mark Reid, a 30-something Australian, academic, husband, programmer, father, snow/skateboarder, and web-nerd—amongst other things.
 You can find out more about me by poking around the links above and below.

 <div class="section">